logo for pulau-pangkor.com

 It's road number 9.
 Going this way, you will avoid Klang, an unpleasant big city on the Straits of Malacca.

 From Selangor on, follow road number 5 direction Teluk Intan.
-About 5 km before Teluk Intan, take the junction to Lumut and Sitiawan.
+About 7 km before Teluk Intan, take the junction to Lumut and Sitiawan (you probably have to spend a night in Teluk Intan).
 You're still on road 5.
 It's a reasonable big road but not too busy.
 There's no alternatives until you reach Kayan.
 Kayan is about 24 km from Sitiawan.

 These little back waters are very quiet and very scenic with hardly more traffic then a few cars and motorbikes.
 Most traffic here goes by bicycle and motorbike.
 There's a few little road stalls in case you get thirsty or hungry.